Day 1 Ethiopia.

 “Ride” friend was gracious enough to help with the toilet.
 Littles left with a girlfriend.
 Big girls helped haul stuff downstairs and had talked to another friend about when she would be home.
 We were ready.
 The car was loaded up….goodbyes were said.
 Tears were shed.

 Off we go.
 We stopped at Clarksville, at the Hobby Lobby to pick up the one request that my Betty had asked for us to bring to ET.
 Amazingly enough, we had time, Steve was willing to stop, we completed that task.
-We were headed off, again, to the Nashville.
+We were headed off, again, to Nashville.
 It was a completely uneventful trip.
 We got to the airport and got in and out of security with no problems (other than the fingernail polish remover that got confiscated).

 So, we sit, we make phone calls, send texts and wait.
 The plane ride was straight through, no stopping in Rome.
 We sat in the center of the plane, next to a strange woman, who wasn’t the friendliest person, ever.
-She did, however, get more friendly when I offered her an Ambien to help her sleep 🙂 I slept some, not a lot.
+She did, however, get more friendly when I offered her some sleeping meds to help her sleep 🙂 I slept some, not a lot.
 It is hard to sleep when there is nothing to rest your head-on.
 Big Daddy stayed awake the whole time.
 Bless his heart.

 A really good thing was the fact that we had a large selection of movies (adults and kids) and games on a front screen.
 That helped tremendously.
 It was quite warm, on the plane, but the food was decent.